brabster/talk-ml-intro/content/2-why-ml.md

 Note:
 - Traditional programming involves humans writing rules, like the first examples
-- Machine learning applies computational power to data to derive rules from data
+- Machine learning applies general techniques and computational power to derive rules from data